w3c/wai-bcase/alt-version.md

 {% include_cached excol.html type="end" %}

 <h2 id="brand">Impact Brand Reputation</h2>

-<p>Accessibility can significantly impact your organization's reputation.</p>
+Accessibility can significantly impact your organization's reputation.

-<p>An accessible website can garner positive attention from people with disabilities and others.
-It can get accolades as being a high quality website that meets international web standards. [^wcag]< p>
+An accessible website can garner positive attention from people with disabilities and others.
+It can get accolades as being a high quality website that meets international web standards. [^wcag]

 [^wcag]: The international web standard Web Content Accessibility Guidelines (<a href="http://www.w3.org/WAI/intro/wcag.php">WCAG</a>) from the World Wide Web Consortium (W3C) is also <a href="https://www.w3.org/blog/2012/10/wcag-20-is-now-also-isoiec-405/">ISO/IEC 40500</a>.

-<p>Some organizations actively promote their accessibility as a @@...key promotion of how good they are…. [ref:  Barclays and others]</p>
+Some organizations actively promote their accessibility as a business differentiator.  [ref:  Barclays and others]

-<p>Conversely, if an organization's website has accessibility problems, it can get negative publicity from news publications and on social media.</p>
+Conversely, if an organization's website has accessibility problems, it can get negative publicity from news publications and on social media.

 <h2 id="ux">Impact Customer Satisfaction</h2>
 <p>Accessibility can positively impact how satisfied users are with your website &mdash; including users with disabilities and without disabilities.</p>
 <p>Conversely, accessibility problems will likely negatively impact user satisfaction for people with disabilities and for people without disabilities in various situations such as using their phone in bright sunlight and others in <a href="#allusers"> Accessibility Benefits All Users above</a>.</p>

 <h2 id="market">Increase Market Reach</h2>

-<p>Globally, the extended market of people with disabilities and their immediate community is estimated at 2.3 billion people, who control an estimated $6.9 trillion in annual disposable income.[^stats]</p>
+Globally, the extended market of people with disabilities and their immediate community is estimated at 2.3 billion people, who control an estimated $6.9 trillion in annual disposable income.[^stats]

 [^stats]: Statistics from <a href="https://www.forbes.com/sites/gaudianohunt/2016/10/31/richard-branson-supports-disabilities/#3fe3d1d8788e">Forbes.com : Richard Branson Supports People With Disabilities -- Here Are Six Ways You Can Do It, Too</a>

-<p>Older users are an important target audience for many websites.
-Accessible websites work better for &quot;seniors&quot; and elderly people. [^older] </p>
+Older users are an important target audience for many websites.
+Accessible websites work better for &quot;seniors&quot; and elderly people. [^older]

 [^older]: Examples of how accessibility requirements improve the user experience of older users is in [Older Users and Web Accessibility: Meeting the Needs of Ageing Web Users](https://www.w3.org/WAI/older-users/).

-<p>Accessible websites also reach people <em>without</em> disabilities in various situations, such as those in <a href="#allusers">Accessibility Benefits All Users above</a>.</p>
+Accessible websites also reach people <em>without</em> disabilities in various situations, such as those in <a href="#allusers">Accessibility Benefits All Users above</a>.

 <h2 id="inclusion">Support Diversity and Inclusion</h2>
 <p>Many organizations realize the benefits of a diverse and inclusive workforce.
 To support employees with disabilities, the technology that employees use needs to be accessible, including websites and applications.</p>